 This brings me to Rankbrain…content, authority, and links are the basics…if you have them, Rankbrain will begin to work for you (there are others factors and mostly all of these work in sync, you cannot optimize one and ignore the others)

 You may want to read this post on Google Ranking Factors and RankBrain to find out what RankBrain is all about and how to optimize your site.

-In summary, my mantras for on-line marketing are :
+In summary, my formula and mantra for on-line marketing is :

 What are your mantras?